Program Overview

 Program Core Curriculum

-The MHS in HEOR requires the completion of at least 64 credits.
-In addition to the program requirements, electives are chosen in consultation with the program or academic adviser.
-All requirements, including elective courses, must be completed for letter grade if the course is offered for letter grade.
-Any exceptions must be approved by the Program Director prior to the start of the term
+The MHS-HEOR program curriculum requires 64 credits of coursework, which includes both required and elective options.
+Students may complete the curriculum in four full-time terms, or may complete it part-time over the course of two to three years.
+Elective courses should be chosen in consultation with the program or academic adviser.
+All requirements, including elective courses, must be completed for a letter grade if the course is offered for a letter grade.
+Any exceptions must be approved by the program director prior to the start of the term.

 Code | Title | Credits |